-Lately, everyone I meet or speak to is meditating.
-Almost every holistic practitioner at some point will say "Do you meditate?
-If not, you should".
+Lately, everyone I meet or speak to is meditating and I got tired of being asked by numerous holistic practitioners if I meditate.
 Was I an imperfect human being because I did not meditate?
-Personally, it was tough to block out the same time every morning and to find a quiet space when the kids were at home.
+Personally, it was tough to block out the same time every morning and to find a quiet space.
 Many of the people in my orbit who meditated were single and I rationalized that I was in a different stage of my life from them.
-I also wondered if this was part of our ego-driven self-improvement culture.
+Recently, I decided to give it another try and began to research different apps and methods.

-I decided to give it another try recently and began researching what may be the best way to learn to meditate.
-I found that many of the practices originated in India but were more popular in the US - of course there is more money here and fame.
-I wondered why there were so many different practices even within the Buddhist tradition.
-People are constantly breaking away from their original teachers, Rinpoche or masters and forming their own groups.
-Is it personality or ego driven and at times greed and monetary reasons?
+Why are there so many different practices even within the Buddhist tradition?
+People are constantly breaking away from their original teachers and forming their own groups.
+Is it personality or ego driven and perhaps greed and monetary reasons?

 Ricard says that the goal of meditation is to train the mind to be healthy and optimal just as we would train to be a better musician, ballet dancer or football player.
 This requires perseverance, patience, enthusiasm and daily practice.
 It can be a walking meditation, observing your breath or simply being mindful.
 The mind can be our best friend or worst enemy but no one wants to be angry or mean all the time.
 It is a matter of training our minds and transforming ourselves and the world through our relationships with others and by better serving others.
 While the outside world is always changing, we don't have to get discouraged and feel helpless that we cannot control these changes or events.
 We can bring about societal change one step at a time by transforming ourselves and those around us.